Revisiting J. J. Abrams’s Super 8

 The CGI-rendered train crash which opens the film is one of the most visually arresting and riveting action scenes in recent years, a spectacular set piece of superb sound design high-tech pyrotechnics with enough explosions to get Michael Bay excited.
 And although it is perhaps the most exciting scene within the film, it is also the most problematic.
 Firstly, the scene lacks believability.
 In one frame we see the truck that derails the train which explodes.
 Five minutes later, the six kids walk up to the vehicle only to discover the man inside is somehow still alive.
 Even worse, the children then quickly escape after having a gun drawn on them, simply to retire back to the suburban homes and quickly forget the entire adventure.
 Would children really react to such an earth-shattering event in such passive ways?
 Even more, why would the military transport such a dangerous alien being without any military supervision?

 The good news is that the special effects are state-of-the-art and never overused, and while I’ve been continuously disappointed with the effects in such films as Thor and X-Men: First Class, I can’t say the same for Super 8.
-Ever more important is that Abrams never provides explanations for any of the problems mentioned above.
-Often too many filmmakers provide unnecessary dialogue and exposition about the why, what, who and where that in the end makes absolutely no sense.
+Even more important is that Abrams never provides explanations for any of the problems mentioned above.
+Often too many filmmakers provide unnecessary dialogue and exposition about the why, what, who, and where that, in the end, makes absolutely no sense.
 This is a science fiction film, but the science is omitted and audiences are left to form their own conclusions for any unanswered questions.
 And that is not a bad thing.
-Midway through the action the kids go looking for clues in a middle school biology lab while watching someone else’s Super 8 film.
+Midway through the action, the kids go looking for clues in a middle school biology lab while watching someone else’s Super 8 film.
 They find the answers to everyone’s questions immediately, and while it may seem like clumsy writing, it was refreshing to not have to sit through endless bouts of tedious exposition.

 Setting the action in 1979 allows for a dose of well-earned nostalgia with the Super 8 camera in the spotlight.